jsdelivr/jsdelivr/README.md

 Smart Load Balancing
 --------------------

 jsDelivr uses real user performance data also known as RUM to make its routing decisions.
-This data is gathered from hundreds of websites and is used in our load balancing algorithm to make accurate decisions based on real time performance metrics.
+This data is gathered from hundreds of websites and is used in the load balancing algorithm to make accurate decisions based on real time performance metrics.

 All providers (CDNs+custom servers) are tested millions times per day by real users from all over the world.
-Based on this information jsDelivr knows what provider is the fastest for each user.
-Each user gets a unique response that is based on his location, ISP and uptime of all providers in real time.
+Based on this information jsDelivr knows which providers are fastest for individual users.
+Each user gets a unique response that is based on his location, ISP and uptime of all providers for each request.

 This system also responds immediately to performance degradation and downtime of providers.
 If a CDN is under DDOS and their performance drops in some locations, in matter of seconds the algorithm will pick up the change and start serving a different provider to all users affected.